The Top 24 Cloud Security Threats for Cyber Security Professionals

 The complete checklist of threats and security gaps out to get your cloud

 Cloud security professionals are dealing with no shortage of security concerns.
 Digital transformation to the cloud and a split of the security responsibilities between cloud vendor and cloud client have led to an increase in the attack surface.
-As a result, cloud security stakeholders are constantly having to research and learn about new threats and vulnerabilities so they can mitigate any organizational risks.
+As a result, cloud security stakeholders are constantly needing to research and learn about new threats and vulnerabilities so they can mitigate any organizational risks.

 To help, we’ve compiled a list of the top 24 cloud security concerns to date.
 We recommend taking these concerns into account when building your security plan.
 If you have any questions, feel free to reach out to our cloud security consulting team.